-- 1. Except within the Landscape Protection Area, all buildings, accessory buildings or structures exteriors shall: - a.
+- Except within the Landscape Protection Area, all buildings, accessory buildings or structures exteriors shall: - a.
 Not utilize mirror glazing within their exteriors; and - b.
 Include at least 70% of the total painted or galvanised external surface of buildings (excluding windows) with a colour with a reflectance value no greater than 35% and with a roof colour with a reflectance value no greater than 20%. - 2.
-Within the Landscape Protection Area, all buildings, accessory buildings or structures exteriors shall:
+Within the Landscape Protection Area, all buildings, accessory buildings or structures exteriors shall: - a.
+Not utilize mirror glazing within their exteriors; and - Be coloured or painted or galvanised (excluding windows) with a colour in the range of browns, greys and black, with a reflectance value no greater than 25% (provided that 2% of each exterior is exempt) and with a roof colour with a reflectance value no greater than 20%.

-- 3. Where compliance is not achieved with MHDA-S8 matters over which discretion is restricted: - a.
+- 3. Where compliance is not achieved with MHDA-S8 Matters over which discretion is restricted: - a.
 Amenity and character of the surrounding area. - b.
-Any adverse shading, privacy, or visual dominance effects on adjacent sites. - Extent of visual intrusion of the building from beyond the site, particularly from the road and public places including the effect on skylines and ridgelines.
+Any adverse shading, privacy, or visual dominance effects on adjacent sites. - c.
+Extent of visual intrusion of the building from beyond the site, particularly from the road and public places including the effect on skylines and ridgelines.